Computing isogenies from modular equations in genus two: Background on modular forms and isogenies

-\begin{proof} Since~$\SL_2(\C)$ is a simply connected Lie group, there is an equivalence between holomorphic finite-dimensional representations of~$\SL_2(\C)$ and representations of its Lie algebra~$\mathfrak{sl}_2(\C)$~\cite[Ch.~III, §6.1, Th.~1]{bourbaki_GroupesAlgebresLie1972}.
-By~\cite[Ch.~VIII, §1.3, Th.~1]{bourbaki_GroupesAlgebresLie1975}, irreducible representations of~$\mathfrak{sl}_2(\C)$ are classified by their higher weight; on the Lie group side, this shows that the holomorphic finite-dimensional irreducible representations of~$\SL_2(\C)$ are exactly the representations~$\Sym^n$ for~$n\in\N$.
-The case of~$\GL_2(\C)$ follows easily. \end{proof}

-The weight of a scalar-valued Siegel modular form~$f$ is of the form~$\det^k$ for some $k\in\Z$, and in fact $k\geq 0$.
-We also say that~$f$ is a scalar-valued Siegel modular form of weight~$k$.
-Writing~$\Sym^n$ as a representation on~$\C_n[x]$ allows us to multiply Siegel modular forms; hence, they naturally generate a graded $\C$-algebra.
+The weight of a nonzero scalar-valued Siegel modular form~$f$ is of the form~$\det^k$ for a unique $k\in\Z$, and in fact $k\geq 0$.
+We also say that~$f$ is a scalar-valued Siegel modular form of \emph{weight~$k$}.
+Writing~$\Sym^n$ as a representation on~$\C_n[x]$ allows us to multiply Siegel modular forms.
+Thus, the graded vector space generated by Siegel modular forms is also naturally a graded $\C$-algebra, called the \emph{graded algebra of Siegel modular forms.}\footnote{Under our definitions, not all elements of this graded algebra are modular forms: for instance, if~$f_1$ and~$f_2$ are nonzero modular forms of distinct weights, then $f_1+f_2$ is not a modular form.}